-Surviving Monkees Michael Nesmith, Micky Dolenz, and Peter Tork return to the concert stage this November for a historic, 12-date tour of the United States.
+Surviving Monkees Michael Nesmith, Micky Dolenz, and Peter Tork return to the concert stage in November 2012 for a historic, 12-date tour of the United States.
 These performances will mark their first concerts together since 1997, and follow the unexpected passing of their musical comrade Davy Jones in February.
 Plans call for Jones to be saluted in the show’s multimedia content.

 The jaunt kicks off at Escondido’s California Center for the Arts on Nov.
 8 and wraps at New York City’s prestigious Beacon Theatre on Dec.
 2. They play the Arlington Theater in Santa Barbara Nov.
 9 and the Greek Theatre in Los Angeles Nov.
 10.